adamvlasak/ansible-rockylinux/README.md

 ## Provisioning via ansible

-This step assumes you can SSH to your machine, you know its IP address and it runs debian.
-In the future centos support will be added (playbook uses apt).
+This step assumes you can SSH to your machine, you know its IP address and it runs Debian.

     $ cd work-machine/
     $ make prepare